Reception and Year 3 offer day 16 April 2025 - frequently asked questions

 There are a few matters to consider.
 By law all parents must make sure that their children receive full time education by the start of the term following their 5th birthday.
 This is known as "compulsory school age".
 The law also entitles parents to full time education from the September after the child turns 4 and therefore you have access to education before your child is of compulsory school age.

 Most children start school on a full-time basis from the September.
 However, where parents feel it appropriate, they can chat to the Headteacher regarding their child attending part time, or defer to the next term, until reaching compulsory school age (the term after their 5th birthday).
 Options are for discussion in the reception year under usual age groups.
-If you wish your child to attend part time you must chat to the headteacher of your allocated school closer to the start of the school year.
+If you want your child to attend part time you must chat to the headteacher of your allocated school closer to the start of the school year.

 Once a child takes up a school place in reception, you would not, be able to defer admission beyond the beginning of the term after your child's 5th birthday.
 Or beyond the start of the Summer Term (April) of the academic year for which the original application was made.

 In the case of children born prematurely or during the late summer months, parents may request admission outside the normal age group and start reception a year later.
 Due to the lifelong impact for a child, we advise parents to consider making this decision carefully.
-Parents can discuss their wishes with their preferred schools, and we recommend that one of the preferences is the catchment school to ensure the child has priority at a school.
+Parents can discuss their wants with their preferred schools, and we recommend that one of the preferences is the catchment school to ensure the child has priority at a school.
 Letters from schools with their views must be send to the admission team at the council for consideration.
 You have up to a maximum of three schools for your application and decisions for those schools only and do not reach into other areas, such as other schools, other Local Authorities or SEN team/process.

 Advice from the Department for Education can be found on the GOV.UK website.